-Describing the 57% figure as "huge", International Labour Organisation (ILO) consultant Suriani Kempe said it raised questions on what makes more women than men leave and whether this was a worrying trend for the nation.
+Describing the 57% figure as "huge", International Labour Organization (ILO) consultant Suriani Kempe said it raises questions on what makes more women than men leave and whether this is a worrying trend for the nation.

-"Women emigrating out doesn't mean they're not coming back, right?

-"But if there are discriminatory policies in place in the country that prevent them from coming back, the government should be concerned," she said.
+"Women emigrating doesn't mean they're not coming back, right?
+But if there are discriminatory policies in place in the country that prevent them from coming back, the government should be concerned," she said.

-Suriani was speaking to Bernama after conducting a workshop organised by the Asia-Pacific Institute for Broadcasting Development on Inclusive and Gender-Sensitive Reporting on Women Migrant Workers recently.
+Suriani spoke to reporters after conducting a workshop organised by the Asia Pacific Institute for Broadcasting Development on Inclusive and Gender-Sensitive Reporting on Women Migrant Workers.